Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG_Stable.txt

-﻿Open Rails NewYear Stable README - Rev.171.3
+﻿Open Rails NewYear Stable README - Rev.171.4
-April 26th, 2026
+May 17th, 2026

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.